The Imani Energy difference.

-The “Imani” in Imani Energy means faith and is based on the Kwanzaa principle—Faith in the future and in the desire of most of the people, most of the time, to do that which is fair, honest, just and healing for our world.
+The “Imani” in Imani Energy means faith and is based on the Kwanzaa principle—Faith in the future and in the desire of most of the people, most of the time, to do that which is fair, honest, just, and healing for our world.

-- Commitment to base operations in Empowerment and Enterprise Zone communities—addresses the historic and ongoing disinvestment in people of color and low-income communities with the resultant economic disparities.
+Commitment to base operations in Empowerment and Enterprise Zone communities—addresses the historic and ongoing disinvestment in people of color and low-income communities with the resultant economic disparities.

-- Community Eco-mobilization–Integrates 25 years of community organization experience in low-income and community of color communities into a private sector model to generate business and deepen customer education on environmental issues and opportunities for citizen action
+Community Eco-mobilization integrates 25 years of community organization experience in low-income and community of color communities into a private sector model to generate business and deepen customer education on environmental issues and opportunities for citizen action

-- Creates Distributed Energy Applications—Contributes to the growth of distributed energy through solar and in the future wind and other forms of renewable energy through installations based in and around population centers utilizing existing spaces.
+Creates Distributed Energy Applications—Contributes to the growth of distributed energy through solar and in the future wind and other forms of renewable energy through installations based in and around population centers utilizing existing spaces.

 Imani Management Team

-Jeffrey L. Richardson
+Jeffrey L. Richardson President/CEO

 Jeffrey served as interim executive director of the Liberty Hill Foundation and directed a component of the largest union organizing effort of a predominantly African-American workforce in the nation’s history for the Service Employees International Union (SEIU) in Los Angeles.
 Jeffrey also served as the District Office Interim Deputy Director for Karen Bass, currently Speaker of the Assembly, State of California.
-He was the Leadership Development Director for the National Congress for Community Economic Development (NCCED) based in Washington, DC. and has traveled to West Africa, Cuba, Central America and the Caribbean on fact finding and cultural missions.
-He received his BS Journalism and Masters in Philosophy from Ohio University.
+He was the Leadership Development Director for the National Congress for Community Economic Development (NCCED) based in Washington, DC. and has traveled to West Africa, Cuba, Central America, and the Caribbean on fact-finding and cultural missions.
+He received his BS in Journalism and Masters in Philosophy from Ohio University.

-Jennifer Henderson is CEO/Manager and co-founder of Strategic Decisions, LLC.
-She is an experienced trainer, facilitator and technical assistance provider in the areas of strategic planning, organizational transformation, cultural diversity, community development, management assistance and capacity building.
+Jennifer Henderson is CEO/Manager and cofounder of Strategic Decisions, LLC.
+She is an experienced trainer, facilitator, and technical assistance provider in the areas of strategic planning, organizational transformation, cultural diversity, community development, management assistance, and capacity building.

-Before founding Strategic Decisions, LLC, Jennifer spent fifteen years as senior staff in organizational, community and leadership development at the Center for Community Change in Washington, DC.
+Before founding Strategic Decisions, LLC, Jennifer spent fifteen years as senior staff in organizational, community, and leadership development at the Center for Community Change in Washington, DC.
 During that time, Jennifer designed and managed the Community Change Agents Project, a rigorous leadership and management program for senior staff of nonprofit organizations.
-The program successfully increased the skills and acumen of nearly 100 leaders who continue to use the experience from the program in the community, government and corporate sectors.
+The program successfully increased the skills and acumen of nearly 100 leaders who continue to use the experience from the program in the community, government, and corporate sectors.

-A master trainer, Jennifer is a sought-after expert in curriculum design, fellows programs, organizational redesign and capacity building.
-More than 200 tools have been developed directly from work with scores of organizations, businesses and agencies over three decades.
+A master trainer, Jennifer is a sought-after expert in curriculum design, fellows programs, organizational redesign, and capacity building.
+More than 200 tools have been developed directly from work with scores of organizations, businesses, and agencies over three decades.

 Jennifer has considerable experience with nongovernmental organizations around the world.
 She spearheaded the firm’s training and development assistance to NGOs and businesses in South Africa and the Newly Independent States of Eastern Europe.

 Since 1996, Jennifer has been a board member of the Ben & Jerry’s Ice Cream Company and served as the chair of the board for seven years.
-Jennifer is also active in the social venture field and currently serves as the chair of Sweet Beginnings, LLC, a honey-based personal products company which trains and employs ex-felons and marginalized persons.
+Jennifer is also active in the social venture field and currently serves as the chair of Sweet Beginnings, LLC, a honey-based personal products company that trains and employs ex-felons and marginalized persons.
 Jennifer has consulted with the Boeing Company and other corporations to identify and support innovative social enterprises.

 Jennifer has authored articles that have been published by the Hitachi Foundation, the Presbyterian Church, and the Grassroots Fundraising Journal.
 Jennifer holds a degree in Politics and Journalism from N.C.
 State University.